ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 \subsection{Relation between the core separations and the clump properties}

 The core positions directly probe the fragmentation of the clump as they indicate where the dense material collapsed.
-The distribution of patterns and core separations reflects the diversity of initial conditions or evolution paths that are observed in the ALMAGAL systems.
-The wide observed diversity has also been highlighted by \citet{Elia2025arXiv}, who related the properties of the core population to the ones of the hosting clumps finding a significant scatter in all their relations, interpreted as a result of different fragmentation conditions \citep{Elia2025arXiv}.
-Nonetheless, they also identified statistical trends between some fragmentation metrics, like the number of cores, $N_{cores}$, which increases with $\Sigma_{cl}$ and evolutionary indicators, such as the ratio $L/M$ and T$_{bol}$.
-Similarly, here we discuss how the separations between cores relate to these clump-averaged properties, using the values derived from the {\it Herschel} Hi-GAL data \citep{Molinari2025}, see Sect.\,\ref{Sect:ClumpProperties}.
+The distribution of patterns and core separations reflects the diversity of initial conditions or evolutionary paths that are observed in the ALMAGAL systems.
+This wide observed diversity has also been highlighted by \citet{Elia2025arXiv}, who related the properties of the core population to the ones of the hosting clumps finding a significant scatter in all their relations, interpreted as a result of different fragmentation conditions \citep{Elia2025arXiv}.
+Nonetheless, they also identified statistical trends between some fragmentation metrics.
+For example, they found that the number of cores, $N_{cores}$, increases with $\Sigma_{cl}$ and the evolutionary indicators $L/M$ ratio and T$_{bol}$.
+Similarly, here we discuss how the separations between cores relate to the clump-averaged properties, using the values derived from the {\it Herschel} Hi-GAL data \citep{Molinari2025} (see Sect.\,\ref{Sect:ClumpProperties}).